California Laws and Incentives for EVs

 Plug-In Hybrid and Zero Emission Light-Duty Vehicle Rebates

 The Clean Vehicle Rebate Project (CVRP) offers rebates for the purchase or lease of qualified vehicles.
 The rebates offer up to $2,500 for light-duty zero emission and plug-in hybrid vehicles that the California Air Resources Board (ARB) has approved or certified.
 The rebates are available on a first-come, first-served basis to individuals, business owners, and government entities in California that purchase or lease new eligible vehicles.
 Manufacturers must apply to ARB to have their vehicles included in CVRP.
-Refer to the CVRP website for a list of eligible vehicles and other requirements.
-ARB determines annual funding amounts for CVRP, which is expected to be effective through 2015.
+ARB determines annual funding amounts for CVRP, which is expected to be effective through 2023.
+For more information, including a list of eligible vehicles and other requirements, see the CVRP website.
+(Reference Assembly Bill 8, 2013)

 Alternative Fuel and Vehicle Incentives